EnhancedJax/react-browser-components/README.md

 # react-browser-containers

-React Browser "container" components library , with tabs functionality.
+React Browser "container" components library, with tabs functionality.
 The library currency provides two browser components: `ChromeBrowser` and `ArcBrowser`.

+You can use the components to demonstrate functionality with browsers, or as decorative elements in your project.
+The components are not designed to be used as actual browsers.

 ## Basic Usage